ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 ## Getting started
 {: #devsecops-inferred-pipeline-configuration-getstart}

 To begin, configure your toolchains to use your own source code repository.
-Then, run your first DevSecOps pipeline.
+Then, **run** your first [DevSecOps CI pipeline](/docs/devsecops?topic=devsecops-cd-devsecops-ci-pipeline).
 This feature is enabled by default, so no additional setup is required.
 It dynamically infers the DevSecOps pipeline configuration and scripts that are needed to build, test, and deploy your application or service.

 To disable this feature, set a `pipeline-config` value that matches an existing file in your repository.
 {: #note}